Aiden-Peace300/c0723-code-solutions/dom-querying/dom-query-quiz-notes.md

 ---

 - What is a "model"?
+  A representation of all the objects that can be modified

+  MORE DEPTH:
   The model is again a reference to encapsulate data or output for rendering.

   encapsulation refers to the bundling of data with the mechanisms or methods that operate on the data.